Firstrade Brokerage: 3% Match on IRA Contributions, 2% Match on IRA Rollovers

 This could all happen again and again.
 Why?
 For one, Vanguard’s steeper glide path at this age period means they are selling stocks for bonds faster than other funds.
 Second, folks have been selling their shares, either because they need the money for retirement expenses or because they are part of the larger trend of selling to switch to ETFs.
 Either way, these two things are expected to continue in the foreseeable future.

 ETFs have inherent structural advantages over mutual funds that help them to avoid creating capital gains.
 I suspect that it is only a matter of time before Vanguard introduces a line of Target Retirement ETFs, which would be able to minimize capital gains distributions.
 Of course, that could mean even more people selling their Target Retirement Mutual Funds if they can’t figure out how to make converting a non-taxable event, which would result in even more capital gains distributions!
-I’m not saying this would happen for sure, but it is a possibility that may create a spiral of increasing capital agains.
+I’m not saying this would happen for sure, but it is a possibility that may create a spiral of increasing capital gains.

 The actionable move here is to avoid buying into the Target Retirement Funds in a taxable account right now.
 If you are a younger investor, a Target Retirement Fund is 90% stocks anyway, essentially split into 60% VTI (Total US Stock) and 40% VXUS (Total International Stock).
 I’d just buy those two core building-block ETFs if you manage to have extra money to invest after 401k/403b/457/TSP and IRAs.
 If you wanted to be more exact, you could buy 55% VTI, 35% VXUS, and 10% BND.